MagisMKT/magismkt/content/who_we_are.md

 en:
   storyTitlePart1: 'Our'
   storyTitlePart2: 'Story'
-  storySubtitlePart1: 'Driving Success with a '
+  storySubtitlePart1: 'Driving Success with a'
   storySubtitlePart2: 'Feminine Touch:'
   storySubtitlePart3: 'Meet Magis Marketing'
   heroSubtitle: '`We are a
 <span class="font-ramillas italic font-bold text-110"> 100% women-led</span>
 multidisciplinary team.`'

   storyParagraph1: Founded in 2019 and based in Texas, Magis has embarked on an
     incredible journey marked by challenges and obstacles.
 Through it all, our team has risen to the occasion, demonstrating resilience, creativity, and